aatmiyasilwal/Maxprod-Extension/README.md

 ### Configuring blocklists

 - Right-click the extension icon and choose **Options** (or open the options page from the popup).
-- Add websites, subreddits, or channel names.
+- Add websites or allowlisted subreddits.
 Changes save automatically and take effect immediately.
 - Use the “Allowed subreddits” list to bypass the general Reddit block for specific communities.

 ### Development notes

 - Background service worker automatically rebuilds DNR rules when storage changes.
-- Content script listens for YouTube’s SPA navigation events (`yt-navigate-finish`) to re-evaluate the current video.
 - Storage lives in `chrome.storage.sync` so your blocklists follow you when you sign into Chrome.

 ## References